 Kitanomaru National Garden and its many attractions

-Besides elegant Japanese-style gardens, Nippon Budokan , Science Museum Tokyo and National Museum of Modern Art are all found in Kitanomaru Park , which was part of the old castle's grounds.
+Besides elegant Japanese-style gardens, Nippon Budokan , Science Museum, and National Museum of Modern Art Tokyo are all found in Kitanomaru National Garden , which was part of the old castle's grounds.
 Explore the Chidorigafuchi Park walking path as well if you get the chance.